Forest Fables: The Virtue Series

 Sprig gasped and grinned, then danced in the dirt—

-His muddy old vest and his paws full of mirth.
+His vest streaked with mud, his paws full of mirth.

-He just built a small fence and kept off the flies.
+He built it a fence to keep off the flies,

 Moral Rhyme